-Tower installations can occur in a High Availability (HA) configuration.
+Tower installations can occur in a Redundant (active/passive) configuration.
 In this configuration, Tower runs with a single active node, called the Primary instance, and any number of inactive nodes, called Secondary instances.
+Tower Redundancy runs as a "passive standby" solution and jobs on Secondary instances must first have that instance promoted to Primary before jobs can be started (which is not an automatic process and must be user triggered).

 Secondary instances can become Primary at any time, with certain caveats.
-Running in a high-availability setup requires any database that Tower uses to be external-Postgres and MongoDB must be installed on a machine that is not one of the primary or secondary tower nodes.
+Running in a redundant setup requires any database that Tower uses to be external-Postgres must be installed on a machine that is not one of the primary or secondary tower nodes.

-Tower's HA mode offers a standby Tower infrastructure that can become active in case of infrastructure failure- avoiding single points of failure.
-HA mode is not meant to run in an active/active or multi-master mode, and is not a mechanism for horizontally scaling the Tower service.
-Further, failover to a secondary instance is not automatic and must be user triggered.
+Tower's redundancy offers a standby Tower infrastructure that can become active in case of infrastructure failure-avoiding single points of failure.
+Redundancy is not meant to run in an active/active or multi-master mode, and is not a mechanism for horizontally scaling the Tower service.
+Remember that failover to a secondary instance is not automatic and must be user triggered.

-For instructions on how to install into a HA configuration, refer to the Ansible Tower Installation and Reference Guide.
+For instructions on how to install into a redundant active/passive configuration, refer to the Ansible Tower Installation and Reference Guide.